 Check the instructions from the database/application vendor on how to prepare for a disaster recovery.
-Also refer to the Disaster Recovery chapter in the HP OpenView Storage Data Protector Administrator's Guide for instructions on how to approach system disaster recovery using Data Protector.
+Also refer to the HP OpenView Storage Data Protector Disaster Recovery Guide for instructions on how to approach system disaster recovery using Data Protector.